 This statement sets forth basic principles concerning the company's stance on political contributions and activities.
 Together with our other policies and procedures, included in our Code of Conduct and Political Action Committee (PAC) governance documents, it guides our company’s and associates’ approach to political involvement.
 By following this statement and our other policies and procedures, by adhering to applicable laws and regulations, and by applying sound judgment to political activities, we can further demonstrate our commitment to becoming the world's most admired company.

 As a global financial services company, Bank of America must be and is committed to participation in the political process in a manner that is consistent with solid corporate governance practices and in compliance with legal requirements.
-It is in this spirit that we encourage our associates to be active in our democratic society and provide them opportunities to do so through the Bank of America Political Action Committee program and other volunteer activities.
+It is in this spirit that we encourage our employees to be active in our democratic society and provide them opportunities to do so through the PAC program and other voluntary activities.

 Bank of America Political Action Committee Program

-Bank of America maintains a political action committee (PAC) program.
-As permitted by federal law, Bank of America underwrites the costs of administering the PAC program, but is prohibited from directly contributing to the PACs.
-The PAC program is funded through associates’ voluntary personal contributions.
-These contributions are reported to relevant federal, state and local campaign finance agencies as required by law.
+Bank of America maintains a PAC program to allow the Company’s employees to be engaged in the political process.
+Where permitted by applicable law, Bank of America underwrites the costs of administering the PAC program, but is prohibited from directly contributing to the PACs.
+The PAC program is funded only through employees’ voluntary personal contributions.
+These contributions are reported to relevant federal, state, and local campaign finance agencies as required by law, and are available here:

-To fulfill their mandate for leadership, integrity and effectiveness, Bank of America’s PAC program administrators adhere to established governance and compliance procedures that ensure consistent funding decisions and compliance with all campaign finance and regulations applicable to the financial services industry, including Municipal Securities Rulemaking Board Rules.
+To fulfill their mandate for leadership, integrity, and effectiveness, Bank of America’s PAC program administrators adhere to established governance and compliance procedures that ensure consistent funding decisions and compliance with all campaign finance and regulations applicable to the financial services industry.

 Corporate Political Contributions

-Bank of America encourages informed participation in governmental, regulatory and elective processes.
-Bank of America respects the rights of its associates to support issues and candidates of their choosing, and associates may elect to make personal political contributions, either directly or through company-sponsored or other political committees as permitted by applicable local, state and federal laws, as well as the laws of any applicable jurisdiction outside of the United States.
-Of course, associate contributions are not reimbursable by Bank of America.
+Bank of America encourages informed participation in governmental, regulatory, and elective processes.
+Bank of America respects the rights of its employees to support issues and candidates of their choosing, and employees may elect to make personal political contributions, either directly or through company-sponsored or other political committees as permitted by applicable local, state, and federal laws, as well as the laws of any applicable jurisdiction outside of the United States.
+Employee contributions are not reimbursed by Bank of America.

-Additionally, Bank of America associates are encouraged to participate in political activities on their own time and in accordance with their individual desires and political preferences.
-When engaging in political activities, apart from official responsibilities associates are expected to make it clear that they are acting as an individual and not as a representative of the Company.
+Additionally, Bank of America employees are encouraged to participate in political activities on their own time and in accordance with their individual desires and political preferences.
+When engaging in political activities, apart from Bank of America responsibilities, employees are expected to make it clear that they are acting as an individual and not as a representative of the Company.

-Associates who wish to accept an appointment to public office or file as a candidate for election need to first obtain the approval consistent with corporate policy to avoid any conflict of interest.
+Employees who wish to accept an appointment to public office or file as a candidate for election must first obtain approval consistent with Bank of America policy to avoid any conflict of interest.

-For additional information concerning Bank of America’s political activities and related policies and procedures, contact Bank of America’s Public Policy Department at 617-434-9578.
+For additional information concerning Bank of America’s political activities and related policies and procedures, contact Bank of America’s Public Policy Department.